 Information Technology Department

-ANNOUNCING OUR NEW WEBSITE
+LIBRARY TO LAUNCH NEW WEBSITE

-After much strategizing and work, Mountain View Public Library’s new website will be launched next Monday.
-After evaluating feedback from many library employees and patrons, we developed a website that is easy to use, attractive, and full of information.
+After much strategizing and collaboration, Mountain View Public Library’s new website will be launched next Monday.
+After evaluating feedback from library employees and patrons, we designed a website that is easy to use, attractive, and full of information.

 The website is now much more accessible to all users, including those with visual and hearing impairments.
 There is also a special section just for children, with learning games and resources tailored to young people.

-The Events Calendar can be searched by specific dates, subjects, intended age groups.
+The Events Calendar can be searched by specific dates, subjects, or intended age groups.
 Participants can even register for classes online.
+There is a section where patrons can bookmark events and classes that are of interest and request that a reminder be sent prior to the date.

 Individual library patron pages have been vastly improved.
 Library members can access account information, including materials that are checked out, on hold, or overdue.
 Items can also be renewed online.
 A simplified search engine allows patrons to easily locate materials.
-There’s also a section for creating a list of books the person plans to read and creating a list of books read.
-There is a section where patrons can bookmark events and classes that are of interest and request that a reminder be sent prior to the date.
+There’s also a section for creating a reading list and recording when books have been read.

 Meetings to demonstrate the new website features will be held this week as indicated below.
-The IT Department urges you to attend one of these meetings so you can be trained in navigating the website and answer questions from patrons as they become acquainted with the redesigned site.
+The IT Department urges you to attend one of these meetings so you can be trained in navigating the website and answer questions from patrons as they use the redesigned site.